Gabriella439/post-rfc/voice-feminization.md

 A good sign that you're not brightening your resonance enough is that your voice doesn't sound feminine enough to your own ears.

-"One simple trick" I see trans women commonly share for brightening resonance is to try to speak as if your voice is coming from the top back of your vocal tract instead of coming from your chest.
+"One simple trick" I see transfems commonly share for brightening resonance is to try to speak as if your voice is coming from the top back of your vocal tract instead of coming from your chest.
 If you do this correctly you will naturally raise your larynx when attempting to speak in this way.